soumikroy80/pulse-apptier-backend/README.md

 # Workflow
 Theree different service are there,
+# ApiService:
-ApiService: Playing a role as a gateway, all kind off authentication,authorization,routing,error handling etc. are done here.
+Playing a role as a gateway, all kind off authentication,authorization,routing,error handling etc. are done here.
+# AuthService:
-AuthService: Authentication of of user detail are done here and JWT token is signed.
+Authentication of user detail are done here and JWT token is signed.
 [We have to work more on this as no such basic authentication we are doing from the server side only generating the JWT token.]
+# PulseService:
-PulseService: This is the actual srvices that serves our need for frontend React application.
+This is the actual srvices that serves our need for frontend React application.
 For demo purpose we have created one service to get all the organizations.

 # Next What?
 Database integration and fetch pulse related data and KPI assets.